lmiller1990/source-map-visualizer/DECODING.md

 }
 ```

 The main thing we are interested in is `mappings`: `"AAAA,IAAM,KAAK,GAAG,UAAC,IAAY;IACzB,OAAO,WAAS,IAAM,CAAA;AACxB,CAAC,CAAA"`.
-This incredibly compat jumble of letters tells us that `var` in `greet.js` corresponds to `const` in `greet.ts`, as well as how the rest of it maps up... if we can decode it.
+This incredibly compact jumble of letters tells us that `var` in `greet.js` corresponds to `const` in `greet.ts`, as well as how the rest of it maps up... if we can decode it.

-## Varible Length Quantity
+## Variable Length Quantity

 These letters are variable length quantity - a very concise way of encoding large numbers.
 To hint at where this is all leading, if you decode `AAAA`, you get an array of numbers: `[0, 0, 0, 0]`. `IAAM` gives us `[4, 0, 0, 6]`.
 The next article will go in depth on what each of these numbers means, but basically they map a row and column in the compiled JavaScript to the original TypeScript: